Magdi Qorqor

-Mohammed Magdi Qorqor, is the Secretary General of Egyptian Labor Party, whose activity was suspended by the Egyptian Party Affairs Committee in the year 2000.
+Mohammed Magdi Qorqor, is the Secretary General of Egyptian Labour Party, whose activity was suspended by the Egyptian Party Affairs Committee in the year 2000.
 He is an Egyptian politician and journalist, and a professor and head of the Environmental Planning and Infrastructure Department College of Urban Planning Cairo University.
-He had prominent activity in the Engineers Against the Guard movement, and he is a leader in the National Alliance to Support Legitimacy and rejected the coup, which been created on 2013 against the military coup in Egypt.
+He had prominent activity in the Engineers Against the Guard movement, and is a leader in the National Alliance to Support Legitimacy and rejected the coup, which been created on 2013 against the military coup in Egypt.